Donnington Airpark

 Donnington Airpark (ICAO: YDOP) is located on the Flinders Highway at Woodstock, a suburb of Townsville in Australia.
-It is also called Woodstock Airport and is known for its airshows.
+It is also known as Woodstock Airport and has been a popular venue for air shows and fly-in events since its opening in 1970.

 History

-The airpark and associated grass runways were constructed on virgin bushland by Ray Smith in 1969, as a satellite airfield to Townsville Airport, for general aviation.
-There are other airfields in the Woodstock area.
+Several wartime airfields were built at Woodstock by the 46th and 91st Engineer Battalions of the United States Army during 1942.
+Although in close proximity to the location of Donnington Airpark, these runways fell into disrepair following the end of World War II.
+The current facilities and associated grass runways were constructed on virgin bushland by Ray Smith in 1969, who intended to develop the 160-acre site as a satellite airfield to Townsville Airport for general aviation users.

-The Donnington Country Fly-In, later known as the Donnington Airshow and Country Fly-In, was held annually at Donnington Airpark from 1979 to 1993 inclusive.
+The Donnington Country Fly-In, later known as the Donnington Airshow and Country Fly-In, was held annually at Donnington Airpark from 1979 to 1993.
 It showcased a wide range of aircraft types, from ultralights and gyrocopters to commercial, military and warbirds, with associated historic vehicle displays, trade displays and entertainment.
-The event was held as a fund-raiser for the Near and Far Auxiliary of the Royal Flying Doctor Service of Australia (RFDS) and was the longest-running privately organised airshow in North Queensland.
+Although not financially viable, the events raised funds for both the Royal Flying Doctor Service of Australia (RFDS) and construction of the Vietnam Forces National Memorial in Canberra.